horvay/jasmine-snapshot/README.md

 I made this library because my company needed to be able to test on a browser, and facebook's jest (which has snapshots) does not allow you to do this.

-This library will not manage your snapshots like jest does, which makes it slightly less accomidating.
-However, if your snapshot is out of date, it will give you a diff between the old and the new, and will tell what to copy and paste into your  snapshots.
+As of version 1.7, this library will make managing snapshots much easier.
+Now you get an in browser summary of the diff between the actual and the snapshot.
+Also, you don't have to store your own snapshots as it will create the entire snapshot file and you just need to copy and paste the final results where ever you want to store the snapshots.

 # Basic Strings
 The most basic feature is to compare a string to a snapshot.
 This isn't very useful on its own but if it fails, it will give a nice diff between the two strings in the output log.